dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 -- Pairing instances for each of AddF / CoAddF, ClearF / CoClearF and TotalF / CoTotalF
 ```

-Everything should work as before, but we've gained the ability to mix and match functionality in both the DSL and the interpreter.
+Everything should work out as before, and we've gained the ability to mix and match functionality in both the DSL and the interpreter.

 Even though we have the parts of the interpreter separated out, they still interact via the underlying comonad transformers.
 This provides another axis for combination and reuse.